adgellida/windowspackages/windows tutorial.md

 Add
 =============================================

-* kaspersky free
-* acestream
+* Nothing for now...

 Configure apps
 =============================================

 * notepadplusplus - not auto-completion
-* classic-shell (optional) - control panel as link and categories
+* open-shell (optional) - control panel as link and categories
 * google-chrome - not translate notification, not remembering passwords, not correction
 * sumatrapdf (or adobe reader CC) - default pdf viewer